-(What came of this work was a front-page article in The Nation: A Toxic Link to Breast Cancer? )
+(A front-page article in The Nation came of this: A Toxic Link to Breast Cancer? )

-While researching cancer, I met Dr Alice Stewart, the pioneer physician and epidemiologist who discovered that when you x-ray pregnant women, as doctors were doing in the 1940s and 50s, you double the risk of a childhood cancer (she is why physicians don't do this anymore).
-Her expertise on low-dose radiation plunged her into an international controversy over radiation risk.
-She was 88 when I met her, a guru to the anti-nuclear movement, a hero with a story that needed to be told.
-Shortly before I finished her biography, The Woman Who Knew Too Much, I found myself writing about my mother’s death.
-Writing was my way of mourning; it shaped itself into a memoir, Missing Persons.
+While researching cancer, I met Dr Alice Stewart, the pioneer physician and epidemiologist who discovered that when you x-ray pregnant women, as doctors did in the 1940s and 50s, you double the risk of a childhood cancer.
+She was 88 when I met her, a guru to the anti-nuclear movement, a hero whose story needed to be told.
+I spent five years flying from California to England, interviewing her, her family, co-workers, and nuclear scientists, and writing her biography, The Woman Who Knew Too Much.

-Around this time, I embarked on what I thought would be another memoir, Insomniac.
-As I set out to discover what is known about insomnia (not much, it turns out), I became fascinated by the world of sleep science, and the book became more and more scientific.
-(It was shortlisted for the Gregory Bateson Prize by the Society for Cultural Anthropology: “Shakespeare scholar turns ethnographer, sleep specialist, and science detective…[and] reveals just how little the contemporary medical community knows about the world of sleeplessness…”
+Around this time, I embarked on a first-person account of living with insomnia, which I thought would be a memoir.
+But as I set out to discover what is known about insomnia, the book became as much about sleep science as about me.
+(Insomniac was shortlisted for the Gregory Bateson Prize by the Society for Cultural Anthropology: “Shakespeare scholar turns ethnographer, sleep specialist, and science detective…[and] reveals just how little the contemporary medical community knows about the world of sleeplessness…”

-I’ve published in mainstream venues, The Nation, The New York Times, the Los Angeles Times, Ms Magazine, as well as scholarly journals such as Signs, Contemporary Literature, Renaissance Drama.
-I've been blogging for Huff Po, Psychology Today, and elsewhere for the past decade.
+I’ve published in mainstream venues such as The New York Times, Ms. Magazine as well as scholarly journals such as Signs, Contemporary Literature, Renaissance Drama.
+Lately I've published online in Huff Po, Psychology Today, The American Prospect, Counterpunch.